You may find your tortoise moving back and forth in its tank.

 Activities

 Tortoises usually pace back and forth because they’re unwell or unhappy.
-You can make adjustments by checking on their environment, health, and external factors, returning the tortoise to its normal routine.
+You can make adjustments by checking on their environment, health, and external factors, returning the tortoise to its routine.